Updated September 2014

 - Parents in Wyandotte County worked with KU Medical Center researchers to understand the effectiveness of strengths-based coaching for parents, a technique that encourages parents to reflect on their own parenting actions to determine if that action would be effective in a future situation.
 The project was led by Lauren Foster, OTD, OTR/L.

-- Church pastors and congregants in select churches in Johnson County are working with KU Medical Center researchers to determine the effectiveness of a social marketing model in communicating colorectal cancer prevention messages.
+- Church pastors and congregants in select churches in Wyandotte County are working with KU Medical Center researchers to determine the effectiveness of a social marketing model in communicating colorectal cancer prevention messages.
 The study, titled "Communicating Colorectal Cancer Prevention (CRC) Through Urban African American Churches," is being led by Crystal Lumpkins, PhD.
+Read more about her work.

 Advancing Health Care Access

-- 277 Wyandotte County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in 2012.
+- 221 Wyandotte County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in FY14.
 These services are provided through the University of Kansas Center for Telemedicine and Telehealth.

-- 78 Kansans received free medical attention and education in 2012 through preventive screenings and events hosted in Wyandotte County with support from KU Medical Center.
+- 302 Kansans received free medical attention and education in 2013 through preventive screenings and events hosted in Wyandotte County with support from KU Medical Center programs.

 - JayDoc Free Clinic offers completely free care two nights a week at Southwest Boulevard Family Health Care.
 JayDoc serves more than 2,500 patients each year and is operated entirely by KU Medical Center students and volunteer professionals.